adambuttrick/batch-docling/README.md

 ## VLM Fallback

+When `vlm_fallback.enabled` is `true`, conversions run according to `vlm_fallback.primary_mode`:

+- `standard` (default): start with the standard Docling pipeline; failures are re-queued onto a dedicated worker that executes Granite Vision VLM conversions.
+- `vlm`: invert the flow—Granite Vision handles the primary attempt on the main queue and the standard pipeline is invoked as a fallback task if the VLM conversion fails.

-If `vlm_fallback.enabled` is set to `true` in your config, failed PDF conversions are re-queued onto a dedicated Celery worker that executes Docling's VLM pipeline with the Granit Dolcing models.
-The worker listens on `vlm_fallback.queue_name` with a default of `vlm_pdf`) and should be started separately because VLM jobs are slower and often require different hardware.
-Batch progress tracking now keeps pending VLM retries visible via the `fallback_pending` counter.
+The fallback worker listens on `vlm_fallback.queue_name` (default `vlm_pdf`) and should be started separately when the primary mode is `standard`, because VLM jobs are slower and often require different hardware.
+Batch progress tracking keeps pending fallbacks visible via the `fallback_pending` counter in Redis.

 ## Environment Variables